Spyy004/LifeList/README.md

 1. Clone the repository to your local machine using `git clone https://github.com/Spyy004/lifelist.git`
 2. Install the required dependencies by running `flutter pub get` in the project directory.
-3. Run the app on an emulator or physical device using `flutter run` command.
+3. Run the app on an emulator or physical device using `flutter run --debug` command.

 Contributing
 ------------